 - Mild depression that persists after psychological interventions

 A GP can also offer advice and guidance on how an individual can help improve their own wellbeing.
 The following activities and resources can be utilised alongside suggested treatment, to support patients in leading a more positive way of life:

 - Encourage patients to establish regular sleep and wake times

 - Avoid excess eating, smoking or drinking alcohol, especially before sleep

-- Take regular physical exercise – the effective duration is 45 to 60 minutes three times per week for 10 to 12 weeks
+- Take regular physical exercise – the effective duration is 45 to 60 minutes 3 times per week for 10 to 12 weeks

-The Priory offers tailored treatment programmes for individuals suffering with depression which are based on their medical history and personal experiences.
-There are a number of specialist Consultant Psychiatrists who will oversee the treatment, which may include a combination of both medication and psychological therapies.
+Priory offers tailored depression treatment programmes for individuals suffering with depression which are based on their medical history and personal experiences.
+There are a number of specialist consultant psychiatrists who will oversee the treatment, which may include a combination of both medication and psychological therapies.
 There is the option for receiving treatment on an inpatient basis if the severity, risk or personal choice is to do so.